 To install the flap to the front platebag, the flap is flipped over and placed over the front of the carrier with the four attachment straps oriented down.
 The attachment straps are routed through the webbing slots above the slip/kangaroo pocket on the front platebag.
 The straps are then pulled down until the top of the panel is at the top edge of the slots.
 The slip pocket on the front platebag is opened, and the panel attachment straps laid down flat and secured inside the pocket.
 The slip pocket is closed and the panel flipped down.
 The panel is flipped up when cummerbunds or straps are secured to the velcro field on the front of the platebag, then flipped down again to secure them.
 The tab and snap at the bottom secure the flap to the front platebag.

 AVS Low Profile Belt and StKSS Load System - The AVS Low Profile Belt is very similar to the Low Profile Belt I previously featured with the Crye CPC.
 The AVS Low Profile Belt is essentially a non-ballistic version of the Blast Belt, but without removable sleeves on the sides and not quite as tall in the back, as it is designed for load bearing rather than ballistic protection.
 The Low Profile Belt consists of the outer shell, and inner web belt, and the foam/stiffening insert.
-The insert can be replaced with the ballistic Low Profile Belt Soft Armour Insert.
+The insert is sewn into the belt so it's not replaceable with a ballistic insert.

 The outer shell is made of 500D Cordura and has two rows of PALS webbing on the side and rear sections.
 The PALS sections form sleeves through which the inner belt is threaded.
 The rear section forms a flap at the bottom which can be opened up to remove or install the insert.
 Behind the PALS webbing on the sides, are slots which are part of the StKSS system.
 The inner web belt is made from 2" webbing and has a plastic stiffener.
 A non-slip dual-adjust buckle is used - the buckle prevents webbing slippage during movement, so the user doesn't have to keep tightening the belt.
 There is vertical elastic webbing sewn over the front belt loops.
 The stiffening insert makes the belt rigid, and it will not roll over under load.
 It's easily the most supportive MOLLE war belts available.